Guides2 April 2026

 1. Industry Expertise Over Generic AI Capability

-Why it matters: An AI consultancy that built recommendation engines for e-commerce won't automatically understand legal document review workflows, financial services compliance, or healthcare data governance.
+Why it matters: An AI consultancy that built recommendation engines for e-commerce won't automatically understand legal document review workflows and client acquisition automation, financial services compliance, or healthcare data governance.

 What to look for: